 Smartavia offers a different baggage allowance for each fare that it sells.

-All passengers are given a free carry-on baggage allowance of 10kg, regardless of which fare they purchase.
+When flying with Smartavia, all passengers are given a free carry-on baggage allowance of 10kg, regardless of which fare they purchase.
 Carry-on baggage is limited to 1 piece per person.

 If passengers purchase the Smart Lite or Smart fare, this is 1 piece of baggage per person and that baggage must not exceed the dimensions of 40 cm x 30 cm x 20 cm (15.7" x 11.8" x 7.8").